Online Gaming > BattleTech

 The initial MechWarrior crew are misfits and oddly can't be customized.
 Always check the Hiring Hall for run of the mill pilots if you want to be able to customize your Merc Company.
 There is no special bonus or skill perks for 'special' MechWarriors.
 So if you want a custom crew, dismiss the initial ones and hire new pilots.
 Do it early as not to waste the XP on pilots you plan to dump.

 Special and Unique pilots are rare but can be found at various Hiring Halls.
-List of Pilot skill Perks.
+List of Pilot Perks or 'Tags' have no barring on combat but may effect certain Travel Events.

 Your initial Lance will vary slightly depending on the Background and Options selected, but will be similar.
 Several Light 'Mechs and a couple Medium 'Mechs, including the one the character starts with.
 In the Mech Bay tab, familiarize yourself with each 'Mechs weapons, strengths and weaknesses.
-The Leopard dropship, your landing craft, has 6 available 'Mech bays initially.
+The Leopard dropship, your landing craft, has 6 available 'Mech bays initially, but are never upgraded to hold more.
+You will need a bigger ship for that.

 Sample starting Lance